Want to contribute to Security Sales & Integration Magazine or Website? Here’s what you need to know.

 - Material must be completely unbiased and brand/product neutral with the emphasis on education

-To ensure credibility, established subject matter authorities are preferred authors, as opposed to sales, marketing and public relations
+- To ensure credibility, established subject matter authorities are preferred authors, as opposed to sales, marketing and public relations specialists or generalists

 - All case studies must at a minimum include SSI’s required case study questions and support materials (available upon request)

-- All features, case studies and Building Your Business articles should typically be written in the third person (no “I” or “me”)
+- Articles should typically be written in the third person (no “I” or “me”)

 - Material must be exclusive to SSI in its entirety before and for a minimum period of four months after publication